samboy/ChessDiagrams/README.md

 The first argument to `runGame` is the PGN score of the game.
-The second argument is how the game ended ("White resigned", "Black resigned", "Time ran out", "White checkmates Black", "Black chesmates White", "Draw", etc.).
+The second argument is how the game ended ("White resigned", "Black resigned", "Time ran out", "White checkmates Black", "Black checkmates White", "Draw", etc.).
 The third argument, for the first diagram, should be `gameScore`.
 The subsequent arguments (4-7) are detailed below.